 Kenya is another Global Marketplace in World Showcase during the 2022 Epcot International Food & Wine Festival at Walt Disney World.
 In this Global Marketplace review, we’ll look at the menu prices, share food photos, and offer thoughts on what is–and is not–worth your money.

 Kenya replaces the Africa food booth, quite literally.
 It’s the exact same structure, just with a different marquee and modified menu.
 While this booth has been around since almost the beginning of the Epcot Food & Wine Festival, Africa was actually supposed to have a permanent presence in World Showcase.
 The Equatorial Africa pavilion was supposed to be ‘coming soon’ to EPCOT Center’s World Showcase, and was so far along that it wasn’t just announced by Walt Disney World, it was heavily promoted in media.

 In fairness, the lack of a presence in Epcot did open the door for a larger Africa area in Disney’s Animal Kingdom, as well as representation in Animal Kingdom Lodge.
 Thanks to dining options like Tusker House, Boma, Jiko, Sanaa, and the Mara, Walt Disney World guests have a lot of exposure to authentic African cuisine.

 Here’s the menu for the Kenya Global Marketplace:

-We’ll update the reviews below once the Kenya food booth opens on October 1, 2021.
+We’ll update the reviews below once the Kenya food booth opens.
 Now our photos and reviews of each item from this Global Marketplace during last year’s EPCOT International Food & Wine Festival…